 'Her crime was to believe the election result that made her leader of that country.
 But she's out now and that is a very special thing for this band and for our audience who have campaigned for her release for the past ten years or more.
-And Amnesty International who campaigned for twenty years.'
+And Amnesty International who campaigned for twenty years.''Walk on, walk on

 What you got they can't steal it

 As Walk On closed, Bono recalled the origins of Amnesty, half a century ago, before raising a pint of Guinness in tribute: 'Fifty years ago Amnesty was formed because two Portuguese students were imprisoned for seven years for raising a toast to freedom, so in their honour tonight we raise a toast to freedom and might you join us in singing Happy Birthday to Amnesty International...'

 A rousing and moving birthday chorus for Amnesty gave way to 'another special message which was unbelievable to imagine even a year ago.'Onto the huge screens above the stage the iconic face of Aung San Suu Kyi herself appeared, bringing thanks from the people of Burma for the work of Amnesty and of U2 fans in campaigning for freedom in her country.

 Only One could follow that and it did before 'Streets', 'Hold Me, Thrill Me...' and finally With or Without You when the cellphones of Winnipeg turned 'this place into the milky way.'